LuisMontejo/CUMBIA/README.md

 Axial force values for the calculation of the axial-moment interaction curve were changed (depending on the section details, for compression axial load ratios greater than 70% the algorithm was not converging)

+Correction of concrete layers areas because of the presence of reinforcing bars in the layer was revised.

 The estimation of first yield curvature now includes the compression strain in the concrete (1.8*fpc/Ec), before it only checked for tensile strain in the rebar (fy/Es)
 “breaks” outside a loop were replaced with “returns”